BryanAim/100-days-of-code/log.md

 **Thoughts** Really fun learning CSS.
 I got to understand the HSL colors and how they work, positioning of elements, the transform property, colors and gradients, ::before & ::after pseudo-elements, and CSS animations with @keyframes !
 Need more practice on this.
 Happy to have made it through the week.

+### Day 8: May 8, Friday

+**Today's Progress**: Still on the
+Responsive Web Design Certification path on FreeCodeCamp.
+Completed the Applied Accessibility challenges.

+**Thoughts** Got to understand some Accessibility HTML elements such as figure, figcaption, label, fieldset, and date.
+Also learnt about Accessibility attributes like, acceesskey, tabindex and datetime